fluidex/fluidex.github.io/content/posts/damm/index.en.md

 From the orderbook perspective, both price and depth are more intuitive than macro indicators.
 We here try to design a better AMM algorithm based on these two micro indicators.

-# Mathematical Background - Relationship between macro and micro indicators
+# Mathematical Background - The relationship between macro and micro indicators

-In this section, we will state the relationship between the micro indicators (price and depth) and the base/quote amount.
-As we will see, the functions of price and depth can both be derived from the base/quote function by several derivative/inverse function transformations.
+In this section, we will explain the relationship between the micro indicators (price and depth) and the base/quote amount (pool size).
+As we will see, the formulas of price and depth can both be derived from the base/quote amount formulas by several derivative/inverse function transformations.

 Assume that base amount and quote amount in AMM pool satisfy the following relationship: